 - 1 Trim material from inner edge if necessary

 - 2 Mylar Spacing Guide

-- 3 8 cm (3-inches) Overlapping Edge
+- 3 8cm (3-inch) Overlapping Edge

-Figure 5-19 Wrapping the Mylar Spacing Guide around the pipe (End View)
+Figure 5-18 Wrapping the Mylar Spacing Guide around the pipe (End View)

-- 17. Realign left edge of the guide with the sensor edge mark.
-Line up both vertical edges of the guide and, ensuring that it is snug around the pipe, mark along the overlapping edge. - 18.Remove Mylar spacing guide and lay it out on a flat surface.
-Either measure the exact distance half-way between the overlap edge and the mark at the overlap, or fold the guide from the overlap edge to the overlap mark and draw a line at the fold (halfway point).
+- 11. Wrap the Mylar spacing guide around the pipe so that the left edge is against the sensor edge mark (see "C" above).
+Arrange so that one end overlaps the other by at least three inches.
+Trim to fit if necessary, but be sure not to trim at the overlapping end in order to keep it square. - 12.
+Realign left edge of the guide with the sensor edge mark.
+Line up both vertical edges of the guide and ensuring that it is snug around the pipe, mark along the overlapping edge. - 13.Remove Mylar spacing guide and lay it out on a flat surface.
+Either measure the exact distance half-way between the overlap edge and the mark at the overlap, or fold the guide from the overlap edge to overlap mark and draw a line at the fold or halfway point.

-Figure 5-20 Finding the Halfway Distance
+Figure 5-19 Finding the Halfway Distance

-- 19. Reinstall the spacing guide; its left edge abutting the sensor's edge mark on the pipe and the overlapping edge in line with the dot (now a line) on the pipe (see "C above).
+- 14. Reinstall the spacing guide; its left edge abutting the sensors edge mark on the pipe and the overlapping edge in line with the dot (now a line) on the pipe (see "C).
 Tape it in this position on the pipe.
-Take the second frame and place it against the edge of the guide with its tapered roller centered on the center mark on the guide. - 20.Temporarily position the sensor (in the 3 o'clock position opposite the mounted sensor see below) where it will be mounted.
+Take the second frame and place it against the edge of the guide with its tapered roller centered on the center mark on the guide. - 15.Temporarily position the frame (in the 3 o'clock position opposite the mounted frame see below) where it will be mounted.
 Ensure that this is a smooth area without any raised spots (seams, etc.).
-With a pencil or chalk, mark a generous area around all sides of the mounting frames.
+Mark a generous area of 13 mm (1/2-inch) all around the mounting frames with a pencil or chalk.
 Remove the frame and the Mylar guide.

-- 1 9 o'clock Sensor - 3 o'clock Sensor
+- (1) 9 o'clock Sensor - 3 o'clock Sensor

-Figure 5-21 Aligning the Sensors for Direct Mode (End View)
+Figure 5-20 Aligning the Sensors for Direct Mode operation (End View)